dansmyers/IntroToCS/Labs/8-EUOUAE.md

 <br/>

-I'm thinking of the longest word that consists of only vowels.
+[The longest all-vowel word](https://www.grammarly.com/blog/14-of-the-longest-words-in-english) is *euouae*: a mnemonic which was used in medieval music to denote the sequence of tones in the ending of the Gloria Patri, which ends with the phrase *In saecula saeculorum, Amen*.
+In Latin psalters and plainchant books, the melodic formula to be sung at the end of every chanted line (called the *differentia*), would be written over the letters EUOUAE, representing the vowels of *saeculorum Amen*.

 Write a function called `has_only_vowels` that takes a string named `s` as input and returns `True` if the string contains only vowels letters and `False` if it contains any non-vowel letters.
 You can assume that `s` contains only lowercase letters.

 Tip: you can check if a letter `c` is not in the set of vowels using